Impacted by Unexpected Federal Funding Changes?

 Taking Coordinated Action

-This Fund was born to increase access to transformative federal funding and advance high-potential projects led by rural based, BIPOC-led and serving, and other underresourced organizations and jurisdictions.
-The FRLF leverages near-term investments from participating Funding Partners to unlock millions in federal funds, build long-term capacity through accompanying technical assistance, and move projects sitting at strategic inflection points forward
+The FRLF was born to increase access to transformative federal funding and advance high-potential projects led by rural based, BIPOC-led and serving, and other under-resourced organizations and jurisdictions.
+The FRLF leverages near-term investments from participating Funding Partners to unlock federal funding, build long-term capacity through accompanying technical assistance, and move projects sitting at strategic inflection points forward.

-Launched in 2024, the Federal Readiness and Leverage Fund was developed by Kelley Nonprofit Consulting and a collaborative group of Funding Partners, whose efforts were informed through conversations with the organizations and communities across Oregon who would benefit most from this model.
+Launched in 2024, the Federal Readiness and Leverage Fund was developed by Kelley & Co. (previously Kelley Nonprofit Consulting LLC) and a collaborative group of Funding Partners, whose efforts were informed through conversations with the organizations and communities across Oregon who would benefit most from this model.

 Seizing Opportunities